 Another good way to make burglars think twice about trying to break in is to have more physical security, such as retractable security grilles that cover your windows and doors.
 Most criminals wouldn’t spend more than a minute attempting to break in due to the risk of being caught, thus investing in countermeasures to an entry with brute force would do wonders.

-You could invest in steel security grilles, which offer both a visual and physical deterrent, such as the CX2.
+You could invest in steel security grilles, which offer both a visual and physical deterrent, such as the CX2, Vulcan, and Eclipse.
 These can be used to stop burglars from gaining access via both windows and doors.
 They can also be used as a partition.
 Retractable CX2 grilles can just slide closed when you don’t need them so they won’t get in the way at all.
 Then, when you do need them you can just slide them open and have the added security.
 Grilles would likely just make the burglar turn around as they’d need more powerful tools to get in.

 We also recommend that you ensure that your doors are sufficiently secure to ensure that these cannot be easily broken into.
 Secured By Design recommends that business premises have doors which are LPCB certified to LPS 1175 SR2, like our M2M2 steel doors which are specified by McDonald’s.
 These are tested and certified against attack using an array of tools for several minutes.